 Player development activities; and

-Event profiles and pro-formas.
+Event profiles and pro-forma.

 Annual Human Resources Report.
 The human resources report shall report on the activities of the current fiscal year to date as well as for the upcoming fiscal year by month and shall include but not be limited to the following: